AkMa11/Punch-SMS/README.md

 -The Email function is commented off as the client didn't need one.

 -Admin can Add, Update, Remove users from the database.

+-Screenshots are on a pdf in parent folder